Clinical trials

 - A two-hour video call with the lead researcher to complete the interview

-If you’re interested in participating or want to learn more about the study, please contact the study team:
+If you're interested in participating or want to learn more about the study, please contact the study lead:

 Have you undergone and/or provided Psychedelic Assisted Therapy (PAT) in Canada?
 We want to hear from you.